Skip to main content

 na(x) → true or false

-Time-Based Conditions: Some calculations only apply during specific market hours or days.
-Outside those periods, the values might be undefined.
+Time-Based Conditions: Some calculations only run during market hours.
+Outside those windows, you'll get undefined values.

 The Best Pine Script Generator